srivaishnavi26/Summer-Internship---I/README.md

 - Understood the importance of continuous process improvement.

 ## Documentation

-- [Documentation File](link-to-your-documentation-file): Contains detailed information about the internship projects, methodologies, and findings.
+Contains detailed information about the internship projects, methodologies, and findings.

 ## Presentation

-- [Presentation File](link-to-your-presentation-file): This presentation summarizes the key aspects of my internship experience and outcomes.
+ This presentation summarizes the key aspects of my internship experience and outcomes.
+## Certificate
+Certificate obtained
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.